mivige/DBMSComparison/docs/design/db_design_analysis.md

 1. **In CENTRES table:**
    - Location data (`MUNICIPI`, `CP`, `ILLA`) represents a potential multivalued dependency
+   - In some cases one `TITULAR` is the owner of multiple centers
+   - Different centers have the same `DENOMINACIO' GENERICA`

 2. **In STUDENTS table:**
    - Location data (`comunitat_autonoma`, `municipi`, `codi_postal_i_districte`) represents a potential multivalued dependency